2024 – 2025 Season

 Anecdotally, I’ve always heard that Garrett County receives more snow than Fairbanks, Alaska.
+Fairbanks receives about 100 inches of snow a year.
 My measurements are taken in Oakland, Maryland.

-Below are the running snow totals for Garrett County and Deep Creek Lake, MD:
+Below are the running snow totals for Garrett County and Deep Creek Lake, MD in the 2024 – 2025 season:

 2022 – 2023 Season Total: